fidaanas7166-gif/Students-performance-factors-Analysis/README.md

 Learning Disability Status
 School Type
 Family Income

 **Project Workflow**
 1. Data Collection
 A dataset containing student academic and behavioral attributes was used for the analysis.
 The data includes variables related to study habits, institutional support, and lifestyle factors.
 2. Data Cleaning & Preparation
 Data preprocessing was performed using Pandas to ensure consistency and accuracy.

 **Steps included**
 *Handling missing values*
 *Removing duplicate records*
 *Standardizing column names*
 *Verifying data types for numerical and categorical variables* *Preparing the dataset for analysis*
-3. Exploratory Data Analysis (EDA)
+4. Exploratory Data Analysis (EDA)
-Exploratory analysis was conducted to understand the structure of the dataset and identify patterns.
-**Key tasks included**
-Descriptive statistics for exam scores and study variables Distribution analysis of student performance levels Identification of potential trends in academic outcomes
+Exploratory analysis was conducted to understand the structure of the dataset and identify patterns.Key tasks included Descriptive statistics for exam scores and study variables Distribution analysis of student performance levels Identification of potential trends in academic outcomes
-4. Data Visualization
+5. Data Visualization
 Several visualization techniques were used to explore relationships between variables.
 Visualizations Created

 *Countplots*
 Performance Level Distribution
 Motivation Level Distribution

 *Boxplots*
 Teacher Quality vs Exam Score

 *Regression Plots*
 Hours Studied vs Exam Score
 Attendance vs Exam Score

 *Heatmaps*
 Correlation between variables
-Access to educational resources by family income and school type *Pairplots*
+Access to educational resources by family income and school type

+*Pairplots*
 Lifestyle factors such as Sleep Hours, Study Hours, and Exam Score These visualizations help illustrate how different factors influence student academic performance.

 **Key Insights**
 The analysis produced several important findings:
 Attendance shows the strongest positive relationship with exam scores.